Chronic absent-mindedness is quite common among those of us with anxiety.

 We really like our own thoughts.

-Further contributing to our absent-mindedness is the fact that a lot of us only like to think about things that we “like” to think about – things that are “important”, dramatic or interesting.
+Further contributing to our absent-mindedness is the fact that a lot of us only like to think about things that we “like” to think about – things that we deem “important”, dramatic, or interesting.

 That doesn’t mean that everything we find interesting is important, but quite often we make it out to be.

 We are not about the little “details” of life.
 If we are brushing our teeth, we are not thinking about brushing our teeth.
 We are thinking about something we said last week or something we might say next week.
 Our thoughts are usually anywhere but on plaque removal – too boring.